SEAT Passenger Code of Conduct and Prohibited Activities Policy

 - Excessive use of profanity or language which is disruptive or threatening to other passengers or staff.

-All incidents described above must be documented thoroughly by SEAT staff and referred to the Transit Safety and Security Supervisor within one (1) day of the occurrence.
+All incidents described above must be documented thoroughly by SEAT staff and referred to the Supervisor staff within one (1) day of the occurrence.
 (See suspension of Service and Appeals)

-The Transit Director with the assistance of the Transit Safety and Security Supervisor is responsible for implementing, monitoring, and documenting this process.
+The Transit Director, with the assistance of the Operation Director or Operational Supervisor staff, is responsible for implementing, monitoring, and documenting this process.